 What is Your Electric Usage

-We also need to know how many kWh (kilowatt-hours) you use each year (this is why we request your electric bill before providing an estimate).
+We also need to know how many kWh (kilowatt-hours) you use each year (this is why we request your electric bill during the solar assessment).
 Using this information, we are able to take an average kWh usage per month and size your solar system accordingly.
 For example, if you use 12,960 kWh per year (1,080 kWh/month and 33 kWh per/day) and are located in a location with 5 hours of sunlight per day you can make the following calculation:

 AC Power Needed=Average kWh per month/30 days/Average Sun Hours Per Day